kamil-rusniak/kamil-rusniak/README.md

 I'm a Front End Web Developer, currently working on JavaScript projects and looking for a job
 - also playing with some web design
 - learning and improving everyday
-- trying react and tailwind
+- right now trying react, tailwind and styled components
 ---
 <br/>